wpilibsuite/sphinxext-opengraph/README.md

     * Configure the amount of characters taken from a page.
 The default of 200 is probably good for most people.
 If something other than a number is used, it defaults back to 200.
 * `ogp_site_name`
     * This is not required.
 Name of the site.
 This is displayed above the title.
 Defaults to the Sphinx [`project`](https://www.sphinx-doc.org/en/master/usage/configuration.html#confval-project) config value.
 Set to `False` to unset and use no default.
+* `ogp_social_cards`
+    * Configuration for automatically creating social media card PNGs for each page.
+      For more information, see [the social media cards docs](docs/source/socialcards.md).
 * `ogp_image`
     * This is not required.
 Link to image to show.
 Note that all relative paths are converted to be relative to the root of the html output as defined by `ogp_site_url`.
 * `ogp_image_alt`